 That makes ANZAC Day a very important – and potentially difficult – subject to broach with children.

-“There’s the worry that we might traumatise or desensitise them, when speaking to children about war,” said Dr Belle Alderman, Emeritus Professor of Children’s Literature and Director of the National Centre for Australian Children’s Literature (NCACL).
+“There’s the worry that we might traumatise or desensitise them, when speaking to children about war,” said Dr Belle Alderman, Emeritus Professor of Children’s Literature and Director of the National Centre for Australian Children’s Literature (NCACL) at the University of Canberra.

 “But I think it’s important to be honest with children, to nurture their empathy and create a sense of understanding,” she said.